lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 Command parser (*cmdparse*) processes the first byte of the SPI and activates the processing submodules depending on the received opcode and the *cmd_info* list described in the previous section.

-The cmdparse compares the recevied opcode with the *cmd_info.opcode* data structure.
+The cmdparse compares the received opcode with the *cmd_info.opcode* data structure.
 If any entry matches to the received opcode, the cmdparse hands over the matched command information entry with the index to the corresponding submodule.
 As explained in the [previous section](#command-information-list), the command parser checks the index to activate Read Status / Read JEDEC ID/ Read Command / Address 4B modules.
 Other than the first 11 slots and last two slots (the last two slots are not visible to SW), the cmdparse checks the *upload* field and activates the upload module if the field is set.